mohamedshalaby20/OIBSIP/DataAnalytics- L1- EDA Retail Sales/README.md

 /// Line 18-20
 - Adding the descriptive analysis
+- Changed the Transaction ID column into string as it contains unique values
 - Used the (df.describe()) to add a table displaying the mean ,median, mode and standard deviation of each numeric table